Divine Masterplan For Life

 We know God loves us since he made us.
 We show God that we love him when we give him our love.
 But we are his children not his equal, and God does not require or force us to love him.
 Our love is not necessary for God to exist.
 It does not build him up or make him more perfect since by nature God is total and completely perfect.
 Our love adds nothing to his greatness because he is perfect in all ways.

-Then why have we been created?
+have we been created?

 To prove to God that we love him.